Claudio Castagnoli: Cesaro Section (2015–2016)

-Cesaro made his return from injury on the Raw after WrestleMania 32 on 4 April 2016 episode of Raw, introducing a new James Bond style entrance and attire to his character, including a tear-away business suit.
+Cesaro made his return from injury on the Raw after WrestleMania 32 on the 4 April 2016 episode of Raw, introducing a new James Bond style entrance and attire to his character, including a tear-away business suit.
 He replaced Sami Zayn as a surprise entrant in the main event, a fatal 4-way match between himself, Kevin Owens, AJ Styles and Chris Jericho to determine the #1 contender for the WWE World Heavyweight Championship, with the match being won by Styles.
 On 11 April edition of Raw, Cesaro defeated Kevin Owens to become the #1 contender for the Intercontinental Championship held by The Miz.
 At Payback on 1 May, Cesaro failed to win the title after a distraction by Zayn and Owens, allowing Miz to retain the title.
 A fatal 4-way match for the title between Cesaro, Miz, Owens, and Zayn was then made for the Extreme Rules pay-per-view on 22 May.
 The Miz ultimately prevailed by pinning Cesaro after Zayn executed a Helluva Kick on Cesaro.
 The following night on Raw Cesaro defeated Miz for a spot in the Money in the Bank ladder match.
 On the following episode of SmackDown, The Miz retained the title against Cesaro.
 At Money in the Bank on 19 June, Cesaro was unsuccessful as the match was won by Dean Ambrose.